-It is amazing, the lengths to which transgendered individuals go to cover up hair.
-Now that is lasered legs.
+It is amazing, the lengths to which us trans go to cover up hair.
 For years, I have been wearing two pairs of tights, one pair of pantyhose and a pair of nylons – just to cover the hair on my legs.
 No wonder I was so hot all the time.
 Then about a year ago I got the break I had been waiting for; I was able to shave my legs.
 Goodbye tights, hello clean-shaven legs!
 One problem though, the smoothness lasts only a few hours.
 So I tried waxing and chemicals.
 Waxing hurt and left red marks; chemicals were not any better than shaving and took a lot longer.

 Then came another big break, the chance for permanent hair removal through laser treatments.
 I am glad I finally got around to having my legs treated.
 I don’t know why I waited so long.
 This is great – no more ingrown hairs or blotchy red marks, just silky smoothness.

 It started about two years ago when I decided to get laser hair removal treatments on my face.
 I don’t think anyone can see a difference except the people I have told.
 Not having to shave has had a few extra side benefits, like smoother, slightly younger-looking skin, and no more razor cuts.
 No five o’clock shadow, so no more beard concealer.